open-sesame-escape/open-sesame-escape.github.io/content/getting-started/_index.md

 The puzzles can be pretty much anything.
 And, of course, you'll find lots of suggestions on the [puzzles] pages here.
-But, remember as you design puzzles that you are not creating the same variety of puzzles that you might find in, say, a book of crossword or sudoku puzzles.
+But, remember as you design puzzles that you are not creating the same variety of puzzles that you might find in, say, a book of crossword or Sudoku puzzles.
 So, here are some features of the best escape room puzzles.

   * **Lateral Thinking** The best escape room puzzles are solved with a bit